 The Volunteer Lawyers Project is the pro bono program of the Nebraska State Bar Association.
 Volunteer attorneys provide pro bono legal assistance to eligible low-income Nebraska residents.
 The Volunteer Lawyers Project does not accept or respond to telephone, email, fax, or U.S. mail requests for pro bono legal assistance.
 If you are interested in applying for pro bono legal assistance, you must apply for assistance from Legal Aid of Nebraska.
 If you meet the eligibility requirements for services through Legal Aid but it cannot provide assistance to you, Legal Aid may refer your application to the Volunteer Lawyers Project.
 There is no guarantee your application will be referred to the Volunteer Lawyers Project and, if your application is referred, there is no guarantee a volunteer lawyer will be available to assist you.
-Apply Online or call 1-877-250-2016.
+Apply Online at Legal Aid of Nebraska or call 1-877-250-2016.

 Other Helpful Organizations

 The ACLU is our nation's guardian of liberty, working daily in courts, legislatures and communities to defend and preserve the individual rights and liberties that the United States Constitution and laws of Nebraska guarantee everyone in the Cornhusker state.
 The Nebraska office does not accept in-person requests for assistance.
 During normal business hours, there may be an intake counselor available by phone.
 In most cases, you will need to be referred to a voicemail.
 The ACLU cannot refer you to individual private attorneys.
 1 (855) 557-ACLU (2258) x 101 or gethelp@@aclunebraska.org.